 The young girl Anne Frank, who was a victim of the Holocaust in 1945 is quoted as saying, "How wonderful it is that nobody need wait a single moment before starting to improve the world."
 And, while I don't begin to compare myself to her, that has been my goal in life as well – trying to change people's lives for the better.

 Most people who read this will have already read or at least heard some of my life story.
 At the age of only four, I was diagnosed with terminal cancer and given only one week to live.
 You can read my life story here if you've not read it.
-But that was 41 years ago – so it's been a long week!
+But that was over 45 years ago – so it's been a long week!

 When I was in elementary school, many of the other students would make fun of the way I talked due to my vocal chords being partially paralyzed by the cancer and treatments I had been through.
 In fact, when I was in first grade, and we had to recite a poem or something in front of the class, I would ask the teacher to take me out in the hall where I could recite it only to her, because I knew the other students would laugh at me.
 And still to this day, when I speak (especially to young people) I can hear and see people snickering.
 Because of this and other physical problems I had to deal with, becoming a preacher and speaker was the LAST thing anyone thought I would do with my life.

 However, at a very early age, I realized God had allowed me to undergo all of the trials and troubles of a terminal disease, so that He could use my life to be an inspiration and encouragement to others.
 And God has graciously blessed me in being able to reach people in many ways over the last 40+ years.
 I couldn't do it without Him!

 When I was in the fifth grade, and felt God calling me to preach, I went to the pastor of the church we attended in West Virginia and asked him if I could use an old church auditorium that was owned by the church, but was on the other side of town.
 I asked him if I could use this auditorium on Saturday evenings to speak, to which he agreed.

-I used to get up early on Saturday morning and go up and down the streets around that old church and knock on the doors inviting people to come hear me.
+I used to get up on Saturday mornings and go up and down the streets around that old church building and knock on the doors inviting people to come hear me.
 Of course, it's not every day that you hear a knock on the door and when you open it you find a little short kid who talks funny asking you to come hear him speak.
 So, I got many doors slammed in my face, people told me to stop playing "pranks," and people laughed.
 On the biggest night I had over 75 people come to that old church auditorium to hear me speak.
 I have no idea what I spoke about, since that was so long ago, and I was so young – but thus began my speaking career.

 Well, people all over the world are hurting.
 People have problems in their lives both spiritual and otherwise.
 Financial troubles, personal issues, physical difficulties to overcome, daily problems and trials they face.
 And these people are looking for hope.
 They are looking for encouragement.
 They are looking for "answers".
 And every time I get a chance to speak to a group, I ALWAYS have people talk to me afterwards and say things like, "Thank you so much for sharing – you just changed my life!" or "What you said today is exactly what I have been needing to hear." and other things.
 That's why I do it – to make a difference in people's lives – one person at a time.
 I've spoken in many churches, in colleges and schools, at camps, at business meetings and conferences, at rally's and other events, and even in prisons.